Teaching Basketball by Drill Progression

 Progression for teaching your press offenses

 Early in the season, we teach our three press offenses, "80" (vs full-court press), "60" (vs 3/4-court press), and "40" (vs 1/2-court press).
-We will usually teach all three in the same practice, as there as similarities in the three offenses in terms of rules and alignments.
+We usually teach all three in the same practice, as there as similarities in the three offenses in terms of rules and alignments.

 We start with teaching the full-court "80" press offense.
 We demonstrate the player alignment, discuss the rules, and then run it 5-on-0.
 We will then drill it 5-on-5 with the defense in a 1-2-1-1 diamond full-court press.